pvvx/ATC_MiThermometer/README.md

 | _Set time_ | sends the current time to the device
 | _Comfort, Show batt, Clock_ | Ticking the according boxes you can enable interval rotation between different LCD screens.
 See the example video below.

-* For SHTC3 in "lowPower" the accuracy is reduced.
-* For SHT4x in "lowPower" you get a delay for the polling period, but the accuracy remains.

 **Example of LCD display modes**

 You can configure different LCD Display modes using _Comfort, Show batt_ and _Clock_ configuration checkboxes.
 The enabled LCD Display Modes will appear one-by-one in a loop.